Where to eat in Duluth

 © Beth Gauper

 Why eat here?
-It's cheap, friendly and has a huge beer list with flights — you can choose four 4-ounce samples of any beer for $7.50 ($6.50 on Mondays).
+It's cheap, fast, friendly and has a huge beer list with flights.

 Pizza Luce: This large restaurant, on the other corner of Lake Avenue and Superior Street, is very popular for its brunches as well as the Italian menu of pizza, pasta and hoagies.